-AS/NZS 4370 is a voluntary standard, however several jurisdictions (ACT, Queensland, WA and NT) either include AS/NZS 4370 in their legislation, or other legal instruments and practices that reference AS/NZS 4370.
+AS/NZS 4370 is a voluntary standard, however several jurisdictions (ACT, Queensland, WA and NT) either include AS/NZS 4370 in their legislation, or other legal instruments.

-This standard has been approved for review by Standards Australia and work is expected to commence late 2022.
+This standard has been approved for review by Standards Australia and work is expected to commence in 2023.